hist3907b-winter2015/module2-findingdata/m2-exercises.md

 ### Windows instructions:
 Begin by making a folder for this exercise on your desktop.

-1. You'll need gitbash (which comes with git; I know you already have github on your desktop, which has git with it, but download [git](http://git-scm.com/download/win) and install it, and that will give you the git bash utility, and will not mess with your github set up).
+1. You'll need *gitbash* (which comes with git; I know you already have github on your desktop, which has _git shell_ but that's not what we want.
+Download [git](http://git-scm.com/download/win) and install it, and that will give you the git bash utility, and will not mess with your github set up.
 'Bash' is  "a shell that runs commands once you type the name of a command and press <enter> on your keyboard."
 You can see screenshots and find help on all this [here](http://openhatch.org/missions/windows-setup/open-git-bash-prompt).
 You will be running our scraper program from within this shell.
 2. You'll need jq [download here](http://stedolan.github.io/jq/download/).
 You're going to put this in the folder you've made for this exercise.
 3. You'll need CoreUtils [from here](http://gnuwin32.sourceforge.net/downlinks/coreutils.php).
 Download and install this.
 4. You need to tell your computer that CoreUtils now exists on your machine.
 Go to your computer's control panel.
 On 'my computer' (or whatever Windows calls it these days) right click and select 'properties'.
 Then select 'advanced'.